 An in-prison therapeutic community that provides counseling/decision-making skills to inmates with drug problems, to prepare them for re-entry into the community.

 Located at the R.J.
 Donovan Correctional Facility in San Diego, the Amity Prison Therapeutic Community is a separate in-prison housing unit for male inmates with drug problems who are 9 to 12 months from being released, and who volunteer to participate in the program.
 The Community houses approximately 200 inmates, and provides them with counseling and instruction to help them stay off of drugs and succeed outside of prison (e.g., teaching decision-making skills, self-discipline, and respect for authority).
 These services are provided four hours per day during weekdays.

 The Community is staffed by highly-committed persons who are recovering substance abusers with criminal histories, and serve as role models for the inmates.
 They are specially trained and supervised, and are available to counsel the inmates 24 hours a day.
 Prior to the inmates’ release, the staff work with them to develop a plan for life outside of prison.

 For up to one year after the inmates’ release, they have the option to participate in a community-based therapeutic community called Vista, which provides similar services to the in-prison community and houses up to 40 residents at a time.
 All Amity graduates are encouraged to participate in support groups (e.g. Alcoholics Anonymous) and use other community services as needed.

-The program costs approximately $7,000 per inmate (averaging those who complete all treatment and those who do not).
-Click here for Amity’s website.
+The program costs approximately $7,582 (in 2017 dollars) per inmate (averaging those who complete all treatment and those who do not).